-Miley Cyrus' Message To Las Vegas Shooting Victim Is So, So Touching
+Miley Cyrus Sends Personal Video To Las Vegas Shooting Survivor & It's So, So Touching

 The country has been left stunned and reeling in the aftermath of the horrific Las Vegas shooting that occurred earlier this month on the night of Oct.
 1. Celebrities and civilians alike have banned together in the call for gun reform, and to rally around the survivors and families of those victims of the tragic event.
 One such celebrity is Miley Cyrus, who has been vocal and active in her response.
 One thing she's done is reach out to those personally affected, and now a video of Miley Cyrus' message to a Las Vegas shooting victim is circulating the internet, showing just how important it is to not let up on extending love and support at this time.